Last updated on

 Natural Numbers 🔥

-There are lots of encodings for natural numbers (that is, integers that is greater than or equal to zero).
-Today we will study one of the simplest one:
+There are lots of encodings for natural numbers (integers greater than or equal to zero).
+Today we will study one of the simplest ones:

 enum UnaryNat: